New Yorker Lions: History

 The Lions then once more turned fortunes around and managed to set a new record by winning the next four German Bowls in a row.
 In the four finals, they faced four different opponents.
 In 2005, the Blue Devils were their Bowl opponent for a sixth time, in 2006 and 2007, it had to face opposition from the southern division, the Marburg Mercenaries and the Stuttgart Scorpions, while the final victory came against the Kiel Baltic Hurricanes in 2008.

-After winning those four consecutive titles, they faced drastic restructuring in 2009 and did therefore not qualify for the play-offs at all, but returned in 2010, when they lost to the Marburg Mercenaries in the quarter finals.
+After winning those four consecutive titles, they faced drastic restructuring in 2009 and did therefore not qualify for the play-offs at all, but returned in 2010, when they lost to the Marburg Mercenaries in the quarter-finals.

 In March 2011, the club announced that the team would carry a new name for the 2011 season.
-Their name is shared with the fashion label NewYorker, a sponsor of the team.
+Their name is shared with the fashion label New Yorker, a sponsor of the team.
 The Lions had an average 2011 season, in which they won only four season games and finished well clear of the play-off ranks.
 In 2012, the club came sixth in the northern division of the GFL and failed to qualify for the play-offs.

 In 2013, the Lions returned to their old dominance, winning 13 of their 14 regular season games as well as the GFL Northern Division title.
 After play-off wins against the Rhein-Neckar Bandits and the Kiel Baltic Hurricanes the team reached its first German Bowl since 2008, which they won by a point against the Dresden Monarchs.